-8. Regional Rolling Stock Man ufacture Hub RIDMP Project: No STAP Project: No Status: Pre-feasibility Countries involved: South Africa Private Sector Involvement: Yes.
-The intention is for project. a private developer to implement the
+8 .
+Regional Rolling Stock Manufacture Hub RIDMP Project: No STAP Project: No Status: Pre-feasibility Countries involved: South Africa Private Sector Involvement: Yes.
+The intention is for a pr project. ivate developer to implement the

 Progress to date: Two RSA State Owned Enterprises (SOEs) - Transnet and Passenger Rail Agency of South Africa (PRASA) are developing a Concept document to be ready by the end of June 2016.
 Feasibility studies required